-Interoperability among enterprise networks is another major application point for Enterprise Ethereum.
-If all the enterprise blockchain networks are interoperable, they can directly communicate with each and seal the deal.
+Blockchain interoperability among enterprise networks is another major application point for Enterprise Ethereum.
+If all the enterprise blockchain networks are interoperable, they can directly communicate with each other and seal the deal.

 Furthermore, utilizing this feature will help the Enterprise Ethereum Alliance members to extend their reach and promote a global networking environment.
-If multiple blockchain systems can communicate with each other and still maintain the integrity of their personal network, it will be a massive take on hackers.
+If multiple blockchain systems can communicate with each other and still maintain their personal network’s integrity, it will be a massive take on hackers.

 Offering only a few vendor choices makes the Enterprise Ethereum implementation a bit stiff.
 At present, they only have few BAAS vendors providing their services.
 They want to expand this list and offer more BAAS providers for the consumer.

 The more BAAS vendors, the better the innovation of blockchain can be achieved.
 Also, every vendor offers some of their special features along with the original blockchain.

 Pleasing every company with a small list won’t be enough.
 And so, Enterprise Ethereum Alliance Members are expanding their reach to more providers who can offer their services to any kind of industry on the market.